kparc/kcc/README.md

 0000000
 ```

-Integer nulls behave differently.
+However integer nulls behave differently.
 Unlike float null, `0N` is not a distinguished value, but is simply a placeholder for a very large number.
-It is very easy to infer its literal value, because simplest arithmetic results in an immediate overflow of underlying `int64` a.k.a. `long long`:
+It is very easy to infer its literal value, because simplest arithmetic on them results in immediate overflow of underlying `int64` a.k.a. `long long`:

 ```q
  0N+1